KauzClay/docs-tap/supply-chain/reference/supplychain-cli/tanzu_supplychain_get.hbs.md

 # tanzu supplychain get

-Get supplychain
+This topic gives you command-specific information for the Tanzu Supply Chain CLI.

 ## Synopsis

 Get the details of the specified supplychain within a namespace.

-supplychain get configuration options include:
+`supplychain get` configuration options include:

 - Specify the namespace of the supplychain
 - Output the supplychain formatted